 Can you put things into perspective?
 If you didn’t do well in an exam, for example, is it causing you too much worry?
 The marks themselves are not that important as they only serve as a rough indicator of your progress.
-They don’t count for much in the overall mark for the year and no one—no university, no future employer—will be interested in knowing how you did in an exam you took when you were 14 years old.
+They don’t count for much and no one—no university, no future employer—will be interested in knowing how you did in an exam you took when you were 14 years old.
 It may be kind of difficult to see that now—because now it is the disastrous mark that you are staring at.
 You need to just try to figure out what caused you to slip up this time and work on ways to improve.
 If you can’t figure it out on your own, you can ask your teachers and friends for advice.
 (Note: I work in a school that puts a lot of emphasis on academic achievement and this note was written after and exam period, so this is why I am focusing on tests here, but the same message applies to things like family and relationship problems as well.

 3. Don’t force your sense of perspective on others

 Sometimes a friend may tell you about something that is really causing him/her to worry or suffer, and you might think they are overreacting.
 You might want to just say, “Ah, yeah, that’s not really so important; don’t sweat it.”
 Maybe the setback or problem seems inconsequential, but the worry and pain is still real.
 We need to recognize that and respect it.